DaChro/ogh_summer_school_2020/README.md

 Then:

+- start Docker Engine
-- in your terminal (or power shell) type: docker run -d -p 8788:8787 dachro/oghss:latest
+- in your terminal (or power shell) type: `docker run -d -p 8788:8787 dachro/oghss:latest`
     - `8788` on the left side of the `:` is the port on your host system.
 You can use any other available port that your prefer
 - after the container has been built and started, open you browers and go to `localhost:8788/` (or whatever port you have chosen)
 - you should see the rstudio server login page.
 Log in via username: rstudio and password: rstudio